Your Future Councils FAQ

 Option B: The North would include Peterborough, Fenland, East Cambridgeshire, and Huntingdonshire.
 The South would include Cambridge City and South Cambridgeshire.

-Option C: The East would include Peterborough, East Cambridgeshire and Fenland.
-The West would include Cambridge City, Huntingdonshire and South Cambridgeshire.
+Option C: The East would include Peterborough, East Cambridgeshire, and Fenland.
+The West would include Cambridge City, Huntingdonshire, and South Cambridgeshire.

 What is the difference between devolution and Local Government Reorganisation?

 Devolution and Local Government Reorganisation are different things.
-The Government’s plans set out how these can work together to improve public services.

 Devolution is the transfer of powers and funding from national government to local areas, specifically to mayoral combined authorities.
 The Cambridgeshire and Peterborough Combined Authority is a mayoral combined authority.